saytat/Notebooks/2016-01-18-project-ideas.md

 20. Augmented Reality - visual and aural pinned to printed posters.
 Think of posters of music festival that can activate soundscapes by image recognition. https://www.layar.com/
 21. Think about realtime audio.
 A personal radio feed.
 22. Beacons and other NFC tech for creating locative media inside built area like prison (auswitz), castle, shipyard (Gdank) - performance pieces in time bound guided tour.
 Or sound installations - telling narrative.
+23. Locative media game being played in Bieszczady or Tatry.
+The story puzzle unlocked in situ.

 Walking is an activity that plays an important part in our daily lives.
 In addition to being a natural means of transportation, walking is also characterized by the